 To support your customers, MCS certificates are often required in the following situations:

 - To meet lending requirements on homes.
-The Council of Mortgage Lenders has advised that, as a minimum to avoid the risk of a property being ineligible for a mortgage, both new and existing Solar PV installations must be MCS certified.
+The Council of Mortgage Lenders has advised that, as a minimum to avoid the risk of a property being ineligible for a mortgage, both new and existing Solar PV installations (when a roof space is leased) must be MCS certified.

 - Compliance with insurance requirements.
 Many insurance companies require MCS for renewable technologies that are installed at a policyholder’s address.
 MCS cannot be given retrospectively and so not having MCS at the point of installation, may cause issues for your customers when they come to insure their homes.